mochabyte0x/MochiMapper/README.md

 A minimal **manual PE loader** that maps a PE from the `.rsrc` section into memory and emulates some parts of the Windows loader.

+>[!CAUTION]
+>This tool is designed for authorized operations only.
+I AM NOT RESPONSIBLE FOR YOUR ACTIONS.
+DON'T DO BAD STUFF.

 ## Features

 - Manual map from memory (payload embedded in `.rsrc` and optionally encrypted)